Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

        assert_eq!(state, PiggyBankState::Smashed);
    }

-Ensure everything compiles and the tests succeeds using ``cargo test``.
+Ensure everything compiles and the test succeeds using ``cargo test``.

 Testing cause of rejection
 ==========================

-We want to test that our piggy bank rejects in certain contexts, for example when someone besides the owner of the smart contract tries to smash it.
+You want to test that the piggy bank rejects in certain contexts, for example when someone besides the owner of the smart contract tries to smash it.

 The test should: